David H. Watters

 David H. Watters (born December 28, 1950) is an American politician from the state of New Hampshire.
 A Democrat, Watters has represented the 4th district in the New Hampshire Senate since 2012.
 Prior to his election to the Senate, he served two terms in the New Hampshire House of Representatives for Strafford's 4th district.
 He worked as a college English professor before entering politics.
-His son is ballet dancer Harper Watters.
+His adopted son is ballet dancer Harper Watters.

 Watters is an uncle of conservative Fox News Channel commentator and program host Jesse Watters.